tuist/virtualOS/README.md

 <img src="assets/header.svg"/>

-virtualOS is an MIT-licensed and OCI-compliant virtualization tool for macOS environments.
+virtualOS is an Apache-2.0-licensed and OCI-compliant virtualization tool for macOS environments.
 It builds on Apple's powerful [Virtualization](https://developer.apple.com/documentation/virtualization) framework.